mvysny/aedict/README.md

 ## Use Aedict 3 on your desktop

-There is [Aedict Online](https://www.aedict-online.eu) which is not as feature-complete and not as polished as the Aedict Android, but you may find it helpful.
-You can also sync your data from Aedict Android into Aedict Online and vice versa.
+Fire up your browser and head to [Aedict Online](https://www.aedict-online.eu) - an online clone of the Android Aedict.
+Be warned - it is still in the Alpha phase though :)

+You can sync your data from Aedict Android into Aedict Online and vice versa.
+Just open your Android Aedict, head to *Settings / Expert Settings / Storage Type* and make sure to select *EmbeddedDB*.
+Then, just follow the instructions and then head to *Settings / User Data* and enable sync with Aedict Online.
+Please read the [Syncing data with Aedict Online](https://www.patreon.com/posts/its-done-and-out-7893290) for more information.

 ## Personal pledge